ice-bergtech/kr8/docs/godoc/kr8-types.md

 <a name="Kr8ComponentJsonnet"></a>
 ## type [Kr8ComponentJsonnet](<https://github.com:icebergtech/kr8/blob/main/pkg/kr8_types/kr8_types.go#L106-L115>)

 The specification for component's params.jsonnet file.
 It contains all the configuration and variables used to generate component resources.
 This configuration is often modified from the cluster config to add cluster\-specific configuration.
-TODO: jsonschema
+TODO: jsonschema.

 ```go
 type Kr8ComponentJsonnet struct {